-It goes without saying that a critical factor when choosing a framework is performance -(even more important if you are developing a mobile application that will involve a high number of user interactions and constant updates).
-React’s so called Virtual DOM allows an application to run faster by reducing the number of updates your browser has to make behind the scenes.
+It goes without saying that a critical factor when choosing a framework is performance.
+This is even more important if you are developing a mobile application that will involve a high number of user interactions and constant updates.
+React’s Virtual DOM allows an application to run faster by reducing the number of updates your browser has to make behind the scenes.

-When using React to develop mobile applications, you can easily test the features of your applications.
-One of the reasons why React applications are so easy to test is that its views can be treated as functions of a specific state.
-This allows developers to easily and efficiently-test each part of an application with minimal effort.
+When using React to develop mobile applications, you can easily test its features.
+One of the reasons why React applications are so easy to test is because its views can be treated as functions of a specific state.
+This allows developers to easily and efficiently test each part of an application with minimal effort.

 One of the best features of React is that it can run on the client side as well as can be rendered on the server side allowing for faster load times and better SEO performance.
 It is widely used for building web applications and user interfaces.

 Choosing Libraries & Tools